toff63/signalfx-collectd-configs/README.md

-SignalFuse collectd configs
+SignalFx collectd configs
 ===========================

 About
 -----

-A collection of collectd configs that work well with SignalFuse.
+A collection of collectd configs that work well with SignalFx.

 Installation
 ------------